Aightech/ROBber_hand/README.md

 # Robotics ROBber Hand

 ## Description
-Robotic version of the rubber hand experiement.
-A webacm capture the position of the finger tips (with color markers) and send the angle to the device.
-The device is composed of four servo motors driven by a PCA9685 driver and an arduino uno.
+ROBber hand is a robotic version of the rubber hand experiment.
+A webcam captures the position of the fingertips (with colour markers) and sends the angle to the device.
+The device is composed of four servo motors driven by a PCA9685 driver and an Arduino Uno.
 A fake hand is placed on top of the device and each finger is pushed up by the device.

 ![CAD](/img/P1.PNG)